-Lady Mary died in 1997 and Lord John in 2001, but, true to the origins of the business, the farm’s present owner, their son Peverel, insists on the use of the best ingredients we can find, whether it be the tart and crisp Baltic cranberries, juicy Kent strawberries, Sicilian lemons, organic root ginger from Uganda or our own elderflowers from Leicestershire.
-Belvoir is fundamentally committed to producing the very finest and most natural drinks in the country, or indeed anywhere.
+Lady Mary died in 1997 and Lord John in 2001, but, true to the origins of the business, the farm’s present owner, their son Peverel, insists on the use of the best ingredients we can find, whether it be juicy Kent strawberries, Sicilian lemons, organic root ginger from Uganda or our own elderflowers from Leicestershire.
+Belvoir is fundamentally committed to producing the very finest drinks in the country, or indeed anywhere.

 Are your products certified organic?

 In the spring of 1995, we planted 90 acres of organic elderflowers in the beautiful Vale of Belvoir.
 The elder bushes grow very well and produced their first harvest of flowers in 1998, when we launched Belvoir Organic Elderflower Cordial, to great acclaim.
 This was then followed by other organic cordials, and in 2001 we introduced a range of organic pressés including Elderflower, Ginger Beer and hand-made Lemonade.
-Organic drinks have been so popular that in 2007 we introduced Blood Orange & Mandarin Cordial and Pressé and, in 2008, Pear & Apple Cordial, which is made from pressed organic fruit.
+Organic drinks have been so popular that in 2017 we introduced Organic Elderflower & Rose and Organic Lemon & Mint Cordials to the range.

 Our organic drinks are certified by the Organic Food Federation.